 My name is Courtney Miles and I am the staff representative for the Berhampore School Board.
-I moved to Wellington 18 months ago and am loving it.
+I moved to Wellington 2 years ago and am loving it.
 I teach in the Junior Team and have a passion for health and wellbeing.
 I spend a lot of time in the garden (at home and school) and enjoy incorporating this into the teaching day.
-I am looking forward to improving my knowledge of how the school is run, and what the board undertakes
+I am looking forward to improving my knowledge of how the school is run, and what the board undertakes.

 Hannah van Voorthuysen